 What do you mean by tracking changes over time?

 In 4D Maths we differentiate between numbers and calculations.
 Numbers exists regardless of whether they are counted.
 Calculation is a process of number.
-For example, a computer hard drive begins its life formatted at Zero, even before it is energised with electricity.
+For example, a computer hard drive begins its life formatted at zero, even before it is energised with electricity.
 Only when electricity flows into it can the state be changed.
-The physical drive is has a specific state (number) that changes over time (calculation).
+The physical drive has a specific state (number) that changes over time (calculation).